BioDepot/BioDepot-workflow-builder/README.md

 Demo workflows that come with Bwb are in the /workflows directory.

 To execute a workflow, double-click on a widget and manual start from that widget by hitting the blue start button.
 When that widget has finished executing, it will send output to connected widgets.
-If these widgets are triggered by the output, they will then execute (as long as all the required parameters and other other trigger signals have been received).
+If these widgets are triggered by the output, they will then execute (as long as all the required parameters and other trigger signals have been received).
 Workflows can also be started from any widget if the required files and parameters are present.
 For example,  an alignment pipeline can skip the indexing steps if the index has already been generated or downloaded.

 #### Testing and exporting workflows as a bash script
 A test mode is also provided for testing.
 Checking the test mode box before hitting the start button causes the widget and downstream connected widgets to output the docker commands to the console rather than executing them.
 This allows the user to check whether the triggers are set and the necessary parameters are entered without needing to run a lengthy workflow.
 In addition, the user will be prompted for a file to save the docker commands as a bash script.
 The script is a record of the actual docker commands that are run when the workflow is executed.